 SPECIAL RULES - READ CAREFULLY

 Exhibits must be solely the work of the exhibitor, unless otherwise noted.
-ALL CANNED GOODS, preserves, jams and jellies, conserves, pickles and relishes must have been prepared during the years 2017-2018.
+ALL canned goods, preserves, jams and jellies, conserves, pickles and relishes must have been prepared during the years 2018-2019.

-ALL FOODS, with the exception of canned meats, vegetables and soups, will be tasted during judging.
+ALL FOODS, with the exception of canned meats will be tasted during judging.

-CONTAINERS: All caps and seals must be without rust or scratches, new if possible.
+CONTAINERS: All rings and seals must be without rust, dents or scratches, new if possible.
 CANNED PRODUCTS, meat, fruit and vegetables must be in standard (16 oz.) pint, or (8oz.)
 1/2 pint jars.
 A tasting sample in a 4 oz. jar MUST be provided and will not be returned to the exhibitor.
 Jars must be sealed with standard rings and lids.
 DO NOT USE WAX.
 Dill pickles are acceptable in quart jars.
-CAKES and PIES must be on disposable containers, such as paper or aluminum plates.
-COOKIES should be on a paper plate and inserted in a sealable plastic bag.
-Fasten tag to plate.
 The Board reserves the right to remove and dispose of foods showing signs of spoilage during the Fair.

-JUDGING: Entries may be judged on the following criteria: General Appearance; Texture; Flavor; Consistency; Uniformity; Color; Crust; Crumb; Keeping Qualities.
+JUDGING: Entries will be judged on the following criteria: General Appearance; Texture; Flavor; Consistency.
 Judges are instructed not to award premiums unless exhibits are deemed worthy of merit.
 ANY EXHIBIT FOUND STAINED, SOILED OR OFFENSIVE IN ANY WAY TO THE JUDGES WILL NOT BE JUDGED.
-WHEN IT IS OBVIOUS TO THE JUDGES THAT TWO OR MORE EXHIBITS ARE IDENTICAL (as from the same cooking kettle), THE JUDGES WILL BE ALLOWED TO AUTOMATICALLY DISCARD ONE OR ALL ENTRIES.
+If it is obvious to the judges that two or more exhibits are identical (as from the same cooking kettle), the judges will be allowed to automatically discard one or all entries.

 *NO PACKAGED MIXES*

 In competition, details are all important.
 Judges do not judge by likes or dislikes.
-They have standard rules by which they must abide.
+They have standard criteria by which they must abide.
 If your foods do not receive awards, it does not mean they are not edible.
 The first thing to consider is the container.
-Use only the type specified for each class, and make certain that the jars are thoroughly filled and sealed, and are free of any stickiness.
+Please use only the type specified for each class, and make certain that the jars are thoroughly filled and sealed, and are free of any stickiness.
 Jars must be clearly and neatly labeled as to contents, ingredients and method of preserving.
 If you have any unusual or interesting facts about your entry, such as sugar-free, fat-free etc., attach an explanation for the judges.